The Editor Suggests :

 apachi (AYM):(n) Grandmother, elder female.
 ASD

-Apocatequil, Apotequil: (n) He was also the chief priest of the Inca moon god.
+Apocatequil, Apotequil, Catiquilla: (n) He was also the chief priest of the Inca moon god.
 WMO He was a god of the lightning, and statues were erected upon the mountaintops.
 WPO He produces thunder and lightning by battering the clouds with his club.
 He is also responsible for twins being born when he turns into a lightning bolt and participates in mortal lovemaking.
 WGC When the oracle issued an unfavorable ruling to Atahualpa, the king beheaded the chief priest, broke apart the idol, and burned the shrine to the ground.
-JAR
+JAR See, also, Illapa

 apsu: (n) Daughter-in-law; sister in law; any female familiar adjunct.
 RS

 apu, Apu: (n) Literally, lord.
 (1) A god, supreme being.
 The spirit of the sacred mountain; the most powerful of all nature spirits.
 Sacred mountain, home of the ancestors.
 ACES Apus are generally considered male nature energies, except for a few aberrant females like Mama Simona in Cuzco, Veronica in the Sacred Valley, and Putukusi in Machu Pijchu.
 NND Salkantay is a female apu.
 JLH The chacra of the Apu includes the minerals, the crops, the animals, and the people under the protection of the Apu on their particular mountain.
-However, an Apu can assist and work with any person, near or far, who makes contact with that particular Apu and asks for the Apu’s assistance or intervention in the Hanaqpacha.
+However, an Apu can assist and work with any person, near or far, who makes contact with that particular Apu and asks for the Apu's assistance or intervention in the Hanaqpacha.
 Don Mariano could read people and know who was in harmony with the Apus.
 This ability was considered a sign that these people could develop healing powers or the knowledge of how to communicate in the different Pachas [Hanaq, Kay and Ukhu].
 The Apus are like wise and loving ancestors.
 They want to teach about the Cosmos.
 It is possible that special agreements can be made with a particular Apu and the Apu would grant special powers.
-IGMP (2) Chief; boss; authority.
+IGMP Mountain deity, supreme spirit, god; the tutelary spirit of a mountain, understood to live within the physical mountain.
+ANON1 (2) Chief; boss; authority.
 One of four officials in charge of one of the four suyus of the empire.
 The four apukuna formed an imperial council for the Inca and resided at court much of the time.
 ACES (adj) Mighty; powerful; rich; wealthy; supreme.
-QP KOAK, RS ROR (3) The twelve sacred apukuna of Cusco are Ausangate, Salkantay, Mama Simona, Pikol, Manuel Pinta, Wanakauri, Pachatusan, Pijchu, Saqsaywaman, Wiraqochan, Pukin, and Senq’a.
-(See, Appendix I.) NND Other Apus are Akamari, Illampu, Lady of Illimani, Machu Picchu, Pitusiray, Putu Cusi, Tunupa, Wakac Willka, Wayna Picchu, and Yanantin.
-IGMP (See, Appendix I.) (4) A light being that exists within special mountains.
+QP KOAK, RS ROR (3) The twelve sacred apukuna of Cusco are Ausangate, Salkantay, Mama Simona, Pikol, Manuel Pinta, Wanakauri, Pachatusan, Pijchu, Saqsaywaman, Wiraqochan, Pukin, and Senq'a.
+NND Other Apus are Akamari, Illampu, Lady of Illimani, Machu Picchu, Pitusiray, Putu Cusi, Tunupa, Wakac Willka, Wayna Picchu, and Yanantin.
+IGMP (4) A light being that exists within special mountains.
 These spirits live in both the middle and upper worlds and can intercede for humanity.
 IGMP

 Apuchin: (n) (1) Organizing principle of the Hanaqpacha, the becoming, destiny.
 Oversees the flow of life, birth and death of galaxies JLH Represented by the condor.
 (2) Mythologically, the condor’s energies are extremely positive, providing different perspective into a situation or organization.
 These energies help in ridding you of aspects or things in life that are dead or no longer serve you, as well as experiencing the freedom and magic of spiritual flight.
 SAI The Condor is our messenger from the Cosmos and connects the reality of the Light Beings [of the Hanaqpacha] to this reality.
 The symbol of seeing very near and very far the perfection of creation without judgment.
 Apuchin flies in different dimensions, but soars in this reality.
 IGMP (See, chin.)